pact-foundation/docs.pact.io/website/docs/getting_started/conceptual_overview.md

 Branches in the Pact Broker are designed to model repository (git, svn etc) branches.
 A branch in the Pact Broker belongs to an application.
 A branch may have many application versions, and an application version may belong to many branches (but typically, it will belong to just one).

 > _note_: if you are using feature toggles or other configuration systems that change the behavior depending on a configuration.
-The same commit in a repository may interact with different versions of a pact, and therefore require different pacticipant versions
+The same commit in a repository may interact with different versions of a pact, and therefore require different participant versions

 The general recommendation is to set the branch name when you publish a pact, and set with the environment when you deploy.